SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Prisoner at Alcatraz

-Because he had so much control over his current situation, the director of federal prisons felt that Capone was the perfect candidate for Alcatraz.
-In 1934, he was among the first prisoners brought to the new federal prison.
+Why was Al Capone sent to Alcatraz?
+Because he had so much control over his situation at the Atlanta Penitentiary, the director of federal prisons felt that Capone was the perfect candidate for The Rock.

-FUN FACT: Al Capone was also the reason that the first prisoners made it all the way to Alcatraz by train.
-He was such a powerful man that authorities thought his men would try an escape attempt the minute he walked off the train.
+Fun Fact: Al Capone was also the reason that the first prisoners made it all the way to Alcatraz by train.
+He was such a powerful man that authorities thought his men would try to escape if let off the train in San Francisco.
 To prevent this, they loaded his entire train car on a barge.
-Capone then got off his train car once it reached the island!
+Capone only got off once it reached the island!

 At Alcatraz, he became known as inmate number 85.
 From the beginning, he worked hard to manipulate the system.
 However, the warden at Alcatraz denied all of his attempts to get special treatment.

 Capone was ordered to follow all the rules.
 At the time, Alcatraz had a rule of silence.
-Because of these, Capone became just another prisoner serving time.
+Because of these precautions, Capone became just another prisoner serving time.

 However, Capone was not able to fully stay out of trouble.
 He got into some fights and ended up in solitary confinement.
 He was also caught destroying his clothing and misbehaving in other ways.